Coined Cuisine

 • Tangy Chimichurri Sauce - This is an authentic Argentinian sauce that goes good on almost anything.
 The recipe is incredibly simple to make - just add your fresh herbs and spices to a food processor or blender and let the machine do all the work for you.

-• Corn Tortillas - You can use flour if you really want, but there's something about corn tortillas to me that screams authentic tacos.
+• Corn Tortillas - You can use flour tortillas if you really want, but there's something about corn tortillas to me that screams authentic street tacos.
 The key to getting corn tortillas pliable and stopping them from breaking?
 Heating them up before serving!

-How to Make Flank Steak Tender for Tacos
+How to Make Flank Steak Tender, for Tacos

 The key to a tender flank steak?
 Marinating the meat!

-2.)
 Add your flank steak to the marinade bag, remove all of the air while sealing, and let that sit for 1 - 2 hours.

-FAQs
+Recipe FAQs

 What type of steak works best for tacos?

-How do I store homemade chimichurri?
+How do I store my chimichurri?

 You can keep homemade chimichurri in a sealed container on the counter for 24 hours.
 After that, place the dish in the refrigerator where it should keep for about 2 weeks.